Image

 Friends may join the family for a time of visitation on Wednesday, October 23rd from 4:00 P.M. to 7:00 P.M. at the Robison-Bahnmiller Funeral Home in Saline.
 Visitation will continue on Thursday, October 24th from 10:00 A.M. until the time of Memorial Service at 11:00 A.M.
 Deacon Doug Cummings will officiate the service.
 Inurnment will follow the service and will be held in the St. Thomas Catholic Cemetery in Ann Arbor.
 In lieu of flowers, memorial contributions in his name may be made to the Parkinson’s Foundation and envelopes will be available at the funeral home.
 To leave a memory you have of Clyde, to sign his online guestbook or for directions please visit www.rbfhsaline.com.

-Overcast , with a high of 71 and low of 59 degrees.
-Overcast during the morning, partly cloudy in the afternoon and evening, overcast overnight.
+Overcast , with a high of 41 and low of 33 degrees.
+Mist in the morning, patchy rain nearby in the afternoon, fog for the evening, overcast overnight.